← Guides

 Choose n8n if: workflows are complex, volume is high or growing, someone technical is available to set it up, or data residency matters.

-The choice rarely comes down to features alone — it comes down to who's maintaining the workflows and what the volume looks like over 12 months.
+The choice rarely comes down to features alone.
+It comes down to who's maintaining the workflows and what the volume looks like over 12 months.
 Run the numbers on task volume and the cost difference usually makes the decision obvious.

 If you're evaluating these tools for a specific workflow or stack, the process automation service covers advisory, build, and ongoing maintenance regardless of which platform fits best.